 (Myth busted: Wilson faculty are struggling, too?)

 It’s no surprise that school faculty are fighting against a tidal wave of expectations.
-The support system that once situated itself on a physical campus has moved into the confines of our homes and have changed.
+The support system that once situated itself on a physical campus has moved into the confines of our homes and has changed.

-Teachers constitute as part of a student’s support system, but not to a degree where they should be directly responsible for making sure that the student is dressed, emotionally stable and well fed.
+Teachers constitute as part of a student’s support system, but not to a degree where they should be directly responsible for making sure that the student is dressed, emotionally stable and well-fed.